DKMtomy/DX11-hook/README.md

-a simple Direct-X 11 hook
+a simple Direct-X 11 hook with il2cpp resolver